mattermost/docs/source/process/mobile-release-process.md

 2. Build:
     - Merge the release branch back in to master
     - Review and update project dependencies as needed
-3. PM:
-    - Submit final build to iOS App Store and Google Play Store
+    - Submit final build to Google Play Store and iTunes Connect
     - Confirm that minimum server version required is clear in update notes
     - Create release in GitHub
     - Close the release in Jira